kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 the resource information presented here and allocate resources for each container separately at container creation time with the `CreateContainer` request.

+The Pod-level resources enhancement [KEP-2837][kep-2837] ([Issue][kep-2837-issue]) Alpha in Kubernetes v1.32 added new Pod-level resource requirements field to the PodSpec.
+This information will is included in the PodResourceConfig message, similar to the container-level resource information.

 ```diff
  message PodSandboxConfig {